Pertussis Information for Health Professionals

 Contacts of pertussis cases

-- Household members
+- Household members.

-- Contacts from child care, school, work, or other extracurricular activities
+- Contacts from child care, school, work, or other extracurricular activities.

-- Persons who had face-to-face contact with an infectious case during coughing or sneezing
+- Persons who had face-to-face contact with an infectious case during coughing or sneezing.

-- Other contacts identified by public health
+- Other contacts identified by public health.

-Antimicrobial prophylaxis of close contacts
+Antimicrobial prophylaxis of close or high-risk contacts

 Immunization of case contacts